web3-nomad/hedera-docs/sdks-and-apis/rest-api.md

 {% endhint %}

 {% hint style="warning" %}
-**Note**: Public mainnet mirror node requests per second (RPS) are throttled at _50 per IP address_.
+Public mainnet mirror node requests per second (RPS) are currently throttled at **50 per IP address**.
 These configurations may change in the future depending on performance or security considerations.
 At this time, no authentication is required.
 {% endhint %}

 ## Accounts <a href="#accounts" id="accounts"></a>